Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Preliminaries

 The goal of offline RL is to find a policy $\pi$ which optimizes the value function $V^\pi_\kp$ based on the offline dataset $\mathcal{D}$.
-Let $d^{\pi}$ denote the discounted occupancy distribution associated with $\pi$: $ d^\pi(s)=(1-\gamma)\sum^\infty_{t=0} \mathbb{P}(S_t=s|S_0\sim\rho, \pi,\kp). $ In this paper, we focus on the partial coverage setting and adopt the following definition from \cite{li2022settling} to measure the distribution shift between the dataset distribution and desired occupancy measures: \begin{definition} (Single-policy clipped concentrability) The single-policy clipped concentrability coefficient of a policy $\pi^*$ is defined as
+Let $d^{\pi}$ denote the discounted occupancy distribution associated with $\pi$: $ d^\pi(s)=(1-\gamma)\sum^\infty_{t=0} \gamma^t \mathbb{P}(S_t=s|S_0\sim\rho, \pi,\kp). $ In this paper, we focus on the partial coverage setting and adopt the following definition from \citep{li2022settling} to measure the distribution shift between the dataset distribution and the occupancy measure induced by a deterministic single policy $\pi^*$: \begin{definition} (Single-policy clipped concentrability) The single-policy clipped concentrability coefficient of a policy $\pi^*$ is defined as

-where $S\triangleq |\mcs|$ denotes the number of states. \end{definition} We note another unclipped version of $C^{\pi^*}$ \cite{rashidinejad2021bridging,uehara2021pessimistic} is also commonly used in the literature, and is defined as